JRC1995/Wide-Residual-Network/README.md

 I trained a 16-2 WRN 3,3 type block (with dropout) with batch size 120.
 Any L layered WRN 3,3 type block with K widening factor block can be constructed by simply changing the value of the variables 'layers' and 'K' in the code.

-I acheived an accuracy of about 90.15% which is quite low compared to the state of art performance an WRN is supposed to acheive
+I acheived an accuracy of about 90.15% which is quite low compared to the state of art performance an WRN is supposed to acheive.
-But there are various factors that may contribute to the low accuracy:
+There are various potential reasons for the low accuracy:

 1) Due to various circustantial issues, I could train the model for relative few iterations (approximately 100 epochs only)
 2) Performance might be better on wider and deeper WRNs
 3) I implemented very light augmentations. (only horizontal flips)
 4) For preprocessing I only used global contrast normalization without ZCA whitening.
 I didn't use meanstd either.
 Different preprocessing steps may produce noticeably different results.
 5) No L2 regularization
-6) Certain hyperparameters might need to be further optimized.
+6) Certain hyperparameters may need to be further optimized.

 # File Descriptions: